forstupidityonly/holbertonschool-interview/README.md

 Write a function that sorts an array of integers in ascending order using the Merge Sort algorithm:

+## *0x1C.
+Island Perimeter*

+Create a function def island_perimeter(grid): that returns the perimeter of the island described in grid

 ## About Me

 * Corbin VanDeventer - [LinkedIn](https://www.linkedin.com/in/corbin-vandeventer-6551b71a9/)